jamjpan/Cargo/README.md

 Cargo is a C++11 library that provides a set of abstractions to make it easy to develop and test online ridesharing algorithms.

-Supports
+Supports:
 * Dynamically arriving vehicles and customers
 * Vehicles with different capacities, customers with different loads
 * Multiple depots
 * Time windows on origins and destinations

-Does not (currently) support
+Does not (currently) support:
 * Variable-cost roads (traffic)
 * Directed road networks
 * Vehicles "waiting" at a stop